 10. Classic Wedge Salad

 If you don’t have the time to prepare a warm side dish for your lasagna, a simple salad will do the trick.
 You can make a classing wedge salad with ripe sliced tomatoes, salty crumbled bacon, and small onions sprinkled over with a blue cheese dressing.
 It’s so simple yet delicious.

-The creamy dressing is easy to make in the food processor.
-If it’s your first time hearing about this type of salad, follow the preparation instructions in the next YouTube video.
+The creamy dressing is easy to make with any type of food processor blender combo you like.
+Even if it’s your first time hearing about this type of salad, you just need to follow the preparation instructions to complete it.

 11. Instant Pot Minestrone

 The instant pot minestrone is one of my favorite comfort foods.
 It’s a heart-warming soup very popular in Italy and the US.
-It requires only 10 minutes of preparation and common ingredients and pantry.
+It requires only 10 minutes to prepare and common ingredients.
 It’s a tomato-based veggie and noodle soup that goes well with any pasta dish.